 Facebook stepping out of the lab to test how this kind of device would perform in a real-world environment is a big step for turning this vision of the future into reality.
 Though there are still a lot of technological challenges to overcome, tech experts predict that a fully featured AR experience could become a part of our daily lives in the next decade.

-Taking into account the time it takes to fully adapt the existing services to these kinds of new technologies, it seems that now might be the best time to expand the banking digital transformation plans, including a VR/AR strategy.
+Taking into account the time it takes to fully adapt the existing services to these kinds of new technologies, it seems that now might be the best time to expand the banking digital transformation plans, including a Metaverse banking strategy.

-AR/VR and mixed reality will revolutionize digital banking CX
+AR/VR and banking in Metaverse will revolutionize digital CX

 There are progressive banks and Fintechs that are already “WOWing” their customers by demonstrating VR/AR features in their products.
 For example, Fintech “Acorns” is providing a debit card with an AR engagement that can be viewed through the smartphone, while Westpac Banking Corporation offers financial data visualization and budgeting through smartphone-based augmented reality.
 These are only a few of the available examples that attract the attention of the users and provide a brand-new view, quite literally, to their finances.
 But, the level at which the technology is currently implemented is still in its early stages.
 Though it seems to entertain, it's questionable whether it will make future banking more convenient and user friendly.